7 Benefits of an Accounting Apprenticeship For Your Career

 Apprenticeships Professional Services Blogs

-With the increase of university fees, high interest on maintenance loans and a competitive job market that values high quality, experienced candidates, many young people are turning to apprenticeships to give them a competitive edge when seeking employment.
+With the increase of university fees, high interest on maintenance loans, and a competitive job market that values high-quality and experienced candidates, many young people are turning to apprenticeships to give them a competitive edge when seeking employment.

-In this blog post, we will be giving you 5 reasons why you should consider doing an apprenticeship, and how it compares to the traditional university route.
+In this blog post, we’ll give you 7 reasons why you should consider doing an apprenticeship, and how it compares to the traditional university route

 An accounting apprenticeship is the perfect opportunity to gain experience and knowledge in the field of accounting and finances.
-Unlike studying for a degree, you will be able to get to work with hands-on learning in the workplace.
+Unlike studying for a degree, you’ll get to experience hands-on learning in the workplace.

-Many employers nowadays value experience in the field, this makes you an excellent candidate once you have completed your apprenticeship, and gives you that competitive edge over university graduates who are in the same job market.
+Many employers nowadays value experience in the field, so this makes you an excellent candidate once you have completed your apprenticeship, giving you a competitive edge over university graduates who are in the same job market.

 • Processing payroll